chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 where $A^*(s) = \text{arg max}_{a \in \mathcal{A}(s)}\lbrace u(s) \rbrace$.
 However, $p$ may model imperfect play or be an inaccurate model of perfect play.

 In any case, we can then estimate the utility of a state, $s$, by repeatedly simulating the game from that state using $p$.
 Each iteration of MCTS involves one such simulation.
-Suppose we performed $N(s,t)
+Suppose we performed $N(s,t)$

 If $N(s,t)$ is the number of times state $s$ is visited after $t$ iterations of MCTS, and $\hat{u}(s,n)$ is the utility obtained after the $n$th simulation, then an estimate for $u(s)$ after $N_s$ simulations is